 HMRC set out Advisory Fuel Rates (AFR) four times per year to account for fuel usage in company cars.
 These are amended every quarter to take account of changes in fuel prices.

 We at DSR Tax Claims hope that this guide has answered your questions about the taxation of your company car but if you think you are due a tax refund, give our team of experts a call on 0330 122 9972 and let us get you your maximum refund fast.
-It could be back in your bank account where it belongs in 21 days.
+Once we submit your claim to HMRC, your cash could be back in your bank account where it belongs within 21 days.